0xCrashTea/tokens/README.md

-# Aurora Token Assets
+# Avalanche Token Assets

-Token list for Trisolaris.
+Token list for TEADAO.

 Token lists are stored in `lists` repository, they are stored in the format `<chain-id>/list.json`.